Front Range – Action Day for Ozone

 For statewide conditions, forecasts and advisories, visit:

-The highest Ozone related AQI at 1 o’clock PM Mountain Standard Time on July 7, 2017, is 58 which indicates Moderate ozone air quality.
-It was recorded by the CHAT ambient ozone monitor.
+The highest Ozone related AQI at 1 o’clock PM Mountain Standard Time on July 18, 2017, is 54 which indicates Moderate ozone air quality.
+It was recorded by the RFN ambient ozone monitor.
 Unusually sensitive individuals may experience respiratory symptoms.
 Unusually sensitive people should consider reducing prolonged or heavy outdoor exertion.

-The highest Particulate Matter (PM2.5) related AQI at 1 o’clock PM Mountain Standard Time on July 7, 2017, is 57 which indicates Moderate Particulate Matter (PM2.5) air quality.
-It was recorded by the SWAN ambient monitor.
-Respiratory symptoms possible in unusually sensitive individuals, possible aggravation of heart or lung disease in people with cardiopulmonary disease and older adults.
-Unusually sensitive people should consider reducing prolonged or heavy exertion.
+The highest Particulate Matter (PM2.5) related AQI at 1 o’clock PM Mountain Standard Time on July 18, 2017, is 40 which indicates Good Particulate Matter (PM2.5) air quality.
+It was recorded by the LNGM ambient monitor.

 Front Range Air Quality Forecast & Colorado Smoke Outlook